Positive workplace culture

 5. People Matter Employee Survey

 Employees are encouraged to participate in the People Matter Employee Survey (PMES).
-This annual whole-of-government survey measures positive workplace culture across the NSW public service and allows employees to have their say and share feedback about their work experiences.
+This annual NSW public service survey measures workplace culture and experiences, allowing employees to have their say and share feedback.

 Principals and managers are encouraged to review their PMES results and consider ways to improve them locally.